opengeospatial/teamengine/src/site/markdown/users.md

 it is a "data octet" in this context (see [RFC 3986, sec.
 2.1](http://tools.ietf.org/html/rfc3986#section-2.1)).

 The test run parameters are described in the test suite summary document.
-This document can be viewed from the web application by selecting the *Test Suite Revision* link displayed on the home page; the REST API will also present the document at the `/rest/suites/{etsCode}/{etsVersion}` endpoint.
+This document can be viewed from the web application by selecting the _Test Suite Revision_ link displayed on the home page; the REST API will also present the document at the `/rest/suites/{etsCode}/{etsVersion}` endpoint.
 Each parameter is either mandatory, conditional (required under certain circumstances), or optional.

-If a test suite is being deployed manually, several steps are required to set up an executable test suite (ETS) implemented using the TestNG framework.
-Note that the first two steps are **not** required in order to use the REST API.
+If a test suite is being deployed manually, a couple of steps are required to set up an executable test suite (ETS) that was implemented using the TestNG framework.
+Note that the first step is **not** required in order to use the REST API.

 1. Unpack the \*-ctl.zip archive into the TE\_BASE/scripts directory;
-    it includes test suite documentation and a simple CTL script that invokes the main controller.
+    it includes test suite documentation and a simple CTL wrapper script that invokes the main controller.
 2. Put the ETS component (a binary JAR file) and any dependencies into the `WEB-INF/lib` directory of the web application.

 The `*-deps` archive assembles the ETS and its dependencies into a single bundle that is unpacked into the lib directory in the last step.
 In some cases it may be necessary to add other (transitive) dependencies.
 The Tomcat instance does not need to be restarted to enable the test suite--it should be available immediately.